AqwamCreates/DataPredict-Neural/docs/API/ShapeTransformationBlocks/Transpose.md

 ```

-Transpose.new({dimensionIndexArray: {number}}): ShapeTransformationBlockObject
+Transpose.new({dimensionArray: {number}}): ShapeTransformationBlockObject

 ```

 #### Parameters:

-* dimensionIndexArray: A table containing a pair of dimension indices to swap sizes with.
+* dimensionArray: A table containing a pair of dimensions to swap sizes with.
 Must contain two values only.

 #### Returns: